image of diverse group collaboration (for a hr tech)

 Outcome

-Senior brand leaders immediately recognized the strategic value.
-Positioning became coherent across regions, and commercial momentum followed.
+Senior brand leaders immediately recognised the strategic value.
+Positioning became more coherent across regions, and commercial momentum followed.

-Linkfluence was acquired by Meltwater for €50M, recognized as the company that had successfully escaped a saturated category and entered a far larger, strategic one.
+Linkfluence was acquired by Meltwater for €50M, recognised as the company that had successfully escaped a saturated category and entered a much larger, more strategic one.